-The restaurant is named for the hygiene researcher Max von Pettenkofer, or rather for the Pettenkofer Street near Sendlinger Tor where it is located.
+The restaurant is named for the hygiene researcher Max von Pettenkofer, or rather for the nearby Pettenkofer Street.
 During the 19th century, Max von Pettenkofer initiated the first canalization system for Munich as well as a central hygienic drinking water supply in order to fight the Cholera disease.

 The menu at the Max Pett restaurant is clean and quickly navigated: A few soups and entrees, one raw vegan dish and a handful of vegan main dishes.

 They do leave space for a dessert, though.
-We try out the blueberry cheese cake and are again amazed by the flavour and texture: As long-term vegetarians-but-not-vegans, we do eat non-vegan cheesecake, too, and this one was very close.
+We try out the blueberry cheese cake and again find flavour as well as texture amazing.
+As long-term vegetarians-but-not-vegans, we do eat non-vegan cheesecake, too, and this one was very close.
 And it was absolutely delicious!

 As good as the food was, we were not quite content with the atmosphere.
 On the whole, we found the restaurant not very cosy and a bit noisy once it was busy, with tables so close that we could overhear conversations on the tables next to us and probably too hard surfaces to dampen the noises.
 The staff was friendly and relaxed, but they tended to take their time, so it’s better not to come in a hurry or hungry.